Spectral extremal problems for the $(p,Q)$-spectral radius of hypergraphs: Spectral generalized Tur an problems

 For a graph $H$ and $e\in E(H)$, let $H-e$ denote the graph with vertex set $V(H)$ and edge set $E(H)\backslash\{e\}$.
 A graph $H$ is called \emph{edge-critical} if there exists an edge $e$ of $H$ such that $\chi(H-e)=\chi(H)-1$.
 The $s$-\emph{expansion} $H^{(s)}$ of $H$ is the $s$-graph obtained from $H$ by enlarging each edge of $H$ with $s-2$ new vertices disjoint from $V(H)$ such that distinct edges of $H$ are enlarged by distinct vertices.

 Simonovits \cite{S1968} extended Tur\'an's theorem to any edge-critical graph $F$ and established the critical edge theorem.
 Later, Ma and Qiu \cite{MQ2020} generalized Simonovit's result as follows:

-\begin{theorem}[ \cite{MQ2020}] Let $l\geq s\geq 2$ , and let $F$ be an edge-critical graph with $\chi(F)=l+1$.
-Then for sufficiently large $n$, the unique $n$-vertex $F$-free graph with the maximum number of copies of $K_{s}$ is the Tur\'an graph $T_{l}(n)$. \end{theorem}
+\begin{thm}[ \cite{MQ2020}] Let $l\geq s\geq 2$ , and let $F$ be an edge-critical graph with $\chi(F)=l+1$.
+Then for sufficiently large $n$, the unique $n$-vertex $F$-free graph with the maximum number of copies of $K_{s}$ is the Tur\'an graph $T_{l}(n)$. \end{thm}

-Very recently, Zheng, Li and Su \cite[Theorem $4.8$]{ZLS2025} determined the maximum $p$-spectral radius among all $n$-vertex $F^{(r)}$-free $r$-graphs, where $F$ is an edge-critical graph.
+Very recently, Zheng, Li and Su \cite{ZLS2025} determined the maximum $p$-spectral radius among all $n$-vertex $F^{(r)}$-free $s$-graphs, where $F$ is an edge-critical graph.

 \begin{lem}[ \cite{ZLS2025}] Let $p\geq1$, $l\geq s\geq 2$ , and let $F$ be an edge-critical graph with $\chi(F)=l+1$.
 Then there exists $n_{0}$, such that for any $F^{(s)}$-free $s$-graph $G$ on $n>n_{0}$ vertices, $\lambda^{(p)}(G)\leq\lambda^{(p)}(T^{s}_{l}(n))$.
 The equality holds if and only if $G=T^{s}_{l}(n)$ for $p>1$, and if $ G\supseteq K^{s}_{l}$ for $p=1$. \end{lem}